qor/qor/example/tutorial/bookstore/README.md

     	CoverImage  media_library.FileSystem
     }

 and you're almost done.
-You need to define a route to serve the files from:
+You need a route to serve the files from:

-	router.StaticFS("/system/", http.Dir("public/system"))
+	router.StaticFS("/system/", http.Dir("public/system")) # this is in main.go

 Support for publish (draft version, publish to live) is built in.
-This is what the directory structure for looks like:
+This is what the directory structure for the `Book` `CoverImage`s looks like:

     /public [public (docs_and_tutorial)] $ tree
     .